 Advertised prices may not contain current promotions.

-- Cord blood processing (first year storage and testing included) — $1,750
+- Cord blood processing (testing and first year of storage included) — $1,750

-- Cord blood and tissue processing (first year storage and testing included) — $2,795
+- Cord blood and tissue processing (testing and first year of storage included) — $2,795

 - Annual cord blood storage fee — $175